 About Wilson Apiaries

-Gonzalo Wilson, owner and operator of the family business Wilson Apiaries since 1984, is quite a honey connoisseur.
-“Different flowers give different nectars,” he explains.
-“And they darken over time.”
-Wilson is explaining the wide variety of honey and honeycomb that he offers three days a week in the Kingston Public Market.
-Wilson operates a honeybee farm with more than two hundred bee colonies – that’s more than six million bees.
+Gonzalo Wilson, owner and operator of the family business, Wilson Apiaries which has been running since 1984.
+Gonzalo is known to be quite the honey connoisseur as he explains a bit about the different types of honey he produces, “Different flowers give different nectars, and they darken over time.”
+Wilson is explaining the wide variety of honey and honeycomb that he offers three days a week in The Kingston Public Market.
+Wilson operates a honeybee farm with more than two hundred bee colonies.
+That’s more than six million bees.
 Does he get stung?
 “Not very often,” Wilson laughs.
 His colonies produce their honey from naturally occurring wildflowers in the Stirling area.
 As it is a family business, he has his daughters help him with tending the flowers.
 His daughter’s beau, Mitchell Vanvulkenburg, lends a hand with harvesting the honey and producing artisanal hand creams.
 The hand creams, which are new to the operation, include scents such as chamomile and lavender.
 The Wilsons also carry a beeswax cream that treats a variety of skin ailments.